-- 1. Douglas M. Bryce "Plastic Injection Molding Volume II: Fundamentals of Injection Molding series", Society of Manufacturing Engineers, 1997. - 2.
+- 1. Douglas M. Bryce " Plastic Injection Molding Volume II: Fundamentals of Injection Molding series", Society of Manufacturing Engineers, 1997. - 2.
 Charles A. Harper, "Modern plastics handbook", McGraw-Hill, 2000.

 - 1. Jay Shoemaker, "Moldflow Design Guide A Resource for Plastics Engineers", Moldflow Corporation, 2006. - 2.
-Suhas Kulkarni," Robust process development and scientific moulding: theory and practice", Carl Hanser Verlag, Munich, 2010.
+Suhas Kulkarni," Robust process development and scientific molding : theory and practice", Carl Hanser Verlag, Munich, 2010.

-At the end of the course, the students will have the knowledge on
+At the end of the course the students will have the knowledge on

-- Demonstrate the injection moulding process and the parameters affect the process. - Apply the knowledge of computer aided engineering and their use in the injection moulding process. - Identify and select auxiliary equipment for the injection moulding process. - Estimate the cost involved in the injection moulding process.
+- Demonstrate the injection molding process and the parameters affect the process. - Apply the knowledge of computer aided engineering and their use in injection molding process. - Identify and select auxiliary equipment for injection molding process. - Estimate the cost involved in injection molding process.

-EXTRUSION TECHNOLOGY
+PECX 018 EXTRUSION TECHNOLOGY

-- To impart knowledge of extrusion moulding process. - To equip with knowledge of flow mechanism and analysis of an extruder. - To develop knowledge of mixing types and their influence on product property. - To introduce the necessary of instrumentation and control system in an extruder.
+- To impart knowledge of extrusion molding process. - To equip with knowledge of flow mechanism and analysis of an extruder. - To develop knowledge of mixing types and their influence on product property. - To introduce the necessary of instrumentation and control system in an extruder.